Punith13/bupa_fe/README.md

 # BUPA FE Code challenge

-This README file provides instructions on how to run a Vite FE application located in the root project directory and a server located in the `server` folder.
+This README file provides instructions on how to run a Vite FE application located in the `client` directory and a server located in the `server` folder.
 The server includes npm run start and test commands.

 ## Prerequisites